BIBLE PASSAGE:

 God has been very clear about the destiny of mankind.
 Man has

-never, and never will be able, to change what God has ordained.
+never, and will never be able to change what God has ordained.

 Just as people are destined to die once, and after that